tacticrealtime/boilerplate-primitive/README.md

 ## Content Editor
 Creative content editor `editor.html` provides various data inputs that you can use to give application user ability to edit dynamic content.
-For detailed content edtior example please see [this page](https://github.com/tacticrealtime/creative-editor/).
+For detailed content editor example please see [this page](https://github.com/tacticrealtime/creative-editor/).
 #### Base
 Use `block`, `block-label` and `block-group` tags to create content editor structure.
 ``` html